-I am plunging into this without a clear direction of where it will end, but with a hope that I can curate a collection of authentic experiences that could be of some value to people.
+I am plunging into this without a clear direction of where it will end, but with a hope that I can express a collection of authentic experiences and reflections that could be of some value to people.
 Writing used to be a childhood companion but at some point, we lost the need for each other.
 Reflection made me too internalised and I wanted to openly manifest a life experience, and not swallow it into a page of a forgotten book.
 The notion of recording my life experiences, positively mundane for some and a tiny bit exotic for others, always followed me but my above described resistance to journal writing got in the way.
 If writing provided me escapism in my youth, I was dying to be free from my escapism by late adulthood.

 More realistically, a big part of the blog will also be filled with trivial anecdotes on travel, aesthetic pleasures via photography and home interiors.
 Life reflections are great but I think most of us agree that one still needs to be visually seduced without the responsibility of thought.

 Join me in this journey of being human 😁

 And you?
 When will you begin that long journey into yourself — Rumi

 One thought on “Reflections on the Beginnings”